ChemeketaCS/csweb/content/assignments/cs290/current/07/_index.md

 ## Overview

-You will be doing something very similar to last week only data to be displayed will come from a database you create and populate.
-You can reuse parts of what you did last week (express setup, basic page style).
-Feel free so by copy resources or code from your `express` folder.

-{{% alert warning %}}
-If you do reuse your express setup, you do not want to copy your node_modules folder.
-Instead, copy use `npm install` to install copies of the needed software.
-{{% /alert %}}

 To start, make a directory `database` in your repository.
-Do all your work in that folder.
-I should be able to test it by doing `npm install` and `npm start` in that folder and then browsing to `localhost:3000`.
+You will likely want to use the `express` generator to make it (`express database -view=ejs`) as you will need it to be an express based server.
+Alternatively, you can manually setup the folder.

 You will have to install mongoose using npm - when you do so, make sure it gets saved to your package.json.

+I should be able to test your work by doing `npm install` and `npm start` in your `database` folder and then browsing to `localhost:3000`.

 For parts of this assignment, you will need to describe what you did in a PDF you will submit to elearn.
 Use google docs or Word to make a document and then save it as a PDF to submit.